Gnveen/MY_Learning/LSP/FILES/Readme.md

   sleep(100);
 fclose(temp_file);
 return 0;
-}*/
+}

-//21.
-Write a C program to check if a given path refers to a file or a directory?
+21. Write a C program to check if a given path refers to a file or a directory?
-/*#include <sys/stat.h>
+#include <sys/stat.h>
 int main() {
     const char *path = "file.txt"; // Change this path as needed struct stat st;